pulumi/docs/pulumi-hugo/themes/default/content/solutions/infrastructure-ci-cd.md

           icon: eye
           icon_color: salmon
           description: |
             You can increase automation across the entire lifecycle of your cloud infrastructure.
 You can program logic that orchestrates complex workflows during infrastructure provisioning instead of needing to use Bash scripts or glue code.
-In addition to its CLI, Pulumi provides the Automation API, a programmatic interface for infrastructure as code, so you can build applications that dynamically manage infrastructure.
+In addition to its CLI, Pulumi provides the Automation API, a programmatic interface for IaC, so you can build applications that dynamically manage infrastructure.

 diagrams:
     title: GitOps Workflow Reference Architecture